DANIEL HOFFMAN

 klezmer fiddle music

-The repertoire includes zhoks, terkishes, bulgars, freilechs, kolomeikes, and the highest artistic expression of Eastern European Jewish music, the doina.
+The repertoire includes original zhoks, terkishes, bulgars, freilechs, kolomeikes, and the highest artistic expression of Eastern European Jewish music, the doina.
 Related to the Turkish taxim, a doina is a free-flowing expressive melodic exploration, both inward-looking and technically challenging.

-The violin, or fiddle, was the central voice and heart of Eastern European Jewish folk music for centuries.
-But when Jewish soldiers came home from forced service in the Tsar’s army, the violin’s voice got lost among army-issued brass, wind and percussion instruments.
-Also known as klezmer, it is often confused with, but different from chassidic music.
-The klezmer style experienced a worldwide revival in the late 70's and the uniquely vibrant Yiddish fiddle style made a comeback soon after.
+the world was getting louder and the instrumentation of the bands started to change.
+When Jewish soldiers came home from forced service in the Tsar’s army, the violin’s intimate voice got lost among army-issued brass, wind and percussion instruments.
+By the late 1930s, it was hard to find a traditional band of fiddle, tsimbl, and bass.
+The clarinet was better suited to the primitive early recording technology as well.
+The klezmer style experienced a worldwide revival in the late 1970's and the uniquely vibrant Yiddish fiddle style made a comeback soon after.

 For more information and bookings, please contact Daniel by email